Get Vaccinated for COVID-19 at Inspira - SNJ Today

-Inspira Health welcomes walk-ins and scheduled appointments at the vaccination distribution sites on our medical center campuses in Vineland and Mullica Hill.
-When you arrive, follow the signs to our vaccination areas in the parking lot.
+Inspira Health welcomes walk-ins and scheduled appointments at the vaccination distribution sites on the medical center campuses in Vineland and Mullica Hill.
+When you arrive, follow the signs to the vaccination areas in the parking lot.

 Dose three (3) of the Pfizer vaccine is available at Inspira for immunocompromised and other eligible individuals ages 12 and up.
 Visit the CDC website for the latest guidance and eligibility information.